 But in the end, despite spending lot of money, Color eventually shut down and lost most of its raised money.
 Instagram, on the other hand, was started with only 2 people, but later it became insanely popular, and later it was sold to Facebook for $1 billion.

 Therefore, it’s best to keep your spending to a reasonable amount and strategically to maintain overall flexibility to test, tweak, and modify your app over time.
 And once you confirm that you have a winning product, then raising funds will be a piece-of-cake.

 A lot of people, nowadays, are launching their own mobile apps, but most of them get lost in the competition or eventually quits.
-However, if you have a unique idea, hire dedicated developers to build an app, it’s important that you understand the difference between these startup myths and reality.
+However, if you have a unique idea, hire dedicated developers to make a mobile app, it’s important that you understand the difference between these startup myths and reality.

 LET'S TALK VALIDATE YOUR IDEA!